sebw/blog.wains.be/content/posts/2026/2026-06-26-Ansible-Automation-Platform-Dynamic-Surveys.md

 The job template gives you two options/surveys:

-- a dropdown list of available software ready to deploy
+- a dropdown list of available softwares ready to deploy
-- the version of the software you want to deploy
+- when software is selected, you get the versions available for that specific software

 If things were dynamic, when starting a job template:

-1. AAP would query the API of the software repository (Nexus, Artifactory, etc.) and would create a dropdown list of softwares in almost real time (unless your API is down or slow)
+1. AAP would query an API (with Nexus, Artifactory, etc. behind the scene) and would create a dropdown list of softwares in almost real time (unless your API is down or slow)
 2. AAP would query the API again with the software name as parameter, the Web UI field now shows the available versions for the selected software

 Rundeck does exactly that and left the users figure out the logic of getting the values.
 Rundeck simply needs a properly formatted JSON output.